 Here is a sampling of some currently (December 2013) age-related travel discounts for people 50 and over:

 Online travel agency CheapOair offers a discount code that changes monthly, saving seniors 65 or over about $15 on any trip depending on the month.
 They also offer “senior travel deals” on specific flights to and from certain destinations. www.cheapoair.com/flights/booknow/senior-travel-deals

 Southwest Airlines offers discounted fares for travelers 65 or over.
 The website advises seniors to call a Southwest Airlines Customer Representative or a travel agent for details on fares, limitations, and any restrictions.
 Senior Fares are fully refundable. http://www.southwest.com/html/customer-service/unique-travel-needs/seniors/index-pol.html

 Hyatt Hotels offers seniors ages 62 or over up to 50% off on Hyatt Daily Rates at participating Hyatt hotels and resorts in the continental U.S. and Canada. http://www.hyatt.com/hyatt/senior.jsp

 Marriott Hotels offers seniors 62 or over up to 15% discounts on rates at more than 3,600 Marriott hotels worldwide, seven days a week, on a space-available basis. http://www.marriott.com/specials/senior/default.mi

-MSC Cruises offers “Boomer Plus Rates” for guests 50 or over on select seven-night sailings with reduced pricing, a two-category cabin upgrade, and a reduced $100 per person deposit.
-(This discount is combinable with MSC Club discounts or military/civil service discounts.) http://www.msccruisesusa.com/us_en/MSC/boomer.aspx
+In the past, MSC Cruises has offered “Boomer Plus Rates” for guests 50 or over on select seven-night sailings with reduced pricing, a two-category cabin upgrade, and a reduced $100 per person deposit.
+(This discount was combinable with MSC Club discounts or military/civil service discounts.)
+Check with your travel agent.

 RAIL AND LOCAL TRANSPORTATION